Have you ever done something for your business and thought, “Wow, this is pretty good, but I wonder if I could do better?”

 Split Test Your Paid Advertising

-If you are using paid advertising to promote your business, then their might not be a better opportunity to make the biggest impact to your bottom line through the help of split testing.
+If you are using paid advertising to promote your business, you could make a huge impact on your bottom line through the help of split testing.

 Think about it, you are only running a single ad to your ad group.